SPDR EURO STOXX 50 ETF (NYSEARCA:FEZ) Sees Large Volume Increase

-Shares of SPDR EURO STOXX 50 ETF (NYSEARCA:FEZ) saw unusually-strong trading volume on Tuesday .
-Approximately 287,789 shares traded hands during trading, a decline of 83% from the previous session’s volume of 1,694,286 shares.The stock last traded at $46.03 and had previously closed at $47.21.
+Shares of SPDR EURO STOXX 50 ETF (NYSEARCA:FEZ) saw unusually-high trading volume on Monday .
+Approximately 128,517 shares traded hands during trading, a decline of 93% from the previous session’s volume of 1,761,334 shares.The stock last traded at $45.16 and had previously closed at $45.53.

 SPDR EURO STOXX 50 ETF (the Fund) seeks to replicate as closely as possible the price and yield of the EURO STOXX 50 Index (the Index).
 The Index is designed to represent the performance of some of the companies across components of the 20 EURO STOXX Supersector Indexes.
 The EURO STOXX Supersector Indexes are subsets of the EURO STOXX Index.